Science, Technology & Society

 |Hispanic or Latino||113|

-Science, Tech & Society appeals to people across the globe.
+Students from other countries are interested in Science, Tech & Society, too.
 About 3.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea